turnly/turnly/apps/realtime-api/README.md

-# Realtime API
+# Real Time Messaging API (RTM API)

-The Realtime API provides read-only access to a selected set of data.
-Once your application establishes a connection to a streaming endpoint, a feed of events is delivered to your app.
+The RTM API is a WebSocket-based API that allows you to receive read-only access to a selected set of data from Turnly in realtime.